paulageronimo/proximapp/README.md

 [x] User can login
-[x] Business accounts can post a new photo to their feed (default is their current or selected location) [x] News feed of posts of (desired location+radius)
-[] Can search up products, will be given a list of products of best keyword match from businesses in their location+radius *will be provided simliar items outside of their location*
+[x] Business accounts can post a new photo to their feed (default is their current or selected location) [x] News feed of posts of (desired location+radius) [x] Can search up products, will be given a list of products of best keyword match from businesses in their location+radius *will be provided simliar items outside of their location*
-[] User can view other business profiles
+[x] User can view other business profiles
-[] Users can see business profile's product feed
+[x] Users can see business profile's product feed
-[] User can view a feed of photosUser can see notifications when their photo is [] User can see notifications of new items posted near them
+[x] User can view a feed of photosUser can see notifications when their product is supported [x] User can see notifications of new items posted near them

 **Optional Nice-to-have Stories**
 * Users can follow business pages
 * User can follow/unfollow another user
 * User can see their profile page with their photos
-* User can see a list of their followers & following

 ### 2. Screen Archetypes